strongloop/strongloop.com2/_posts/2017-10-30-ibm-and-strongloop-are-going-to-apistrat.md

   - Events

 ---
-IBM and StrongLoop are heading to [APIStrat](http://apistrat.com/), held October 31 through to November 2nd.
-The event is held in Portland, OR and is hosted by the Open API Initiative and The Linux Foundation.
+[APIStrat](http://apistrat.com/) will take place October 31 through to November 2nd in Portland, OR.
+This event is put on by the Open API Initiative and The Linux Foundation, and IBM and StrongLoop are pleased to take part in it.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2017/09/apistrat-logo.jpg" alt="APIStrat logo" style="width: 450px"/>